Uncovering Bias in Personal Informatics: Fairness Taxonomy in Machine Learning

-Hybrid metrics lie in-between the two viewpoints.
-The most commonly used hybrid metrics, depending on the problem's context, are the \textit{False Positive Rate (FPR) Ratio}, the \textit{False Negative Rate (FNR) Ratio}, the \textit{False Omission Rate (FOR) Ratio}, and the \textit{Error Rate Ratio (ERR)} (See Table~\ref{tab:HybridMetrics}).
+\textbf{Hybrid Metrics.} Hybrid metrics lie in-between the two viewpoints.
+The most commonly used hybrid metrics, depending on the problem's context, are the \textit{False Positive Rate (FPR) Ratio}, the \textit{False Negative Rate (FNR) Ratio}, the \textit{False Omission Rate (FOR) Ratio}, and the \textit{Error Rate Ratio (ERR)} (Table~\ref{tab:HybridMetrics}).